 Small Museums Scholarship

-The Small Museums Committee of AASLH will once again offer scholarships for the AASLH Annual Meeting.
+The Small Museums Committee of AASLH is offering up to 25 scholarships to this year’s AASLH Annual Meeting.
 AASLH will hold its Annual Meeting online this fall.
 Scholarships are available to full- or part-time paid/unpaid staff of small museums (annual budget of up to $250,000).
-The $700 scholarship covers the cost of conference registration and the Small Museums Luncheon with any remaining funds to offset travel and/or lodging expenses.
+Each scholarship will cover the complete cost of one individual conference registration fee.

 The scholarship is open to AASLH individual members or people working for institutional members and is a benefit of membership.